pyember/ember/docs/README.md

 ## Getting Started

-Assumes you have:
+0. Assumes you have:
 * A local clone of Ember.
 * Python >= 3.12 (Materials for MkDocs requirement).

-Within your choice of virtual environment,
+1. Within your choice of virtual environment,
 ```
 pip install mkdocs-material
 ```

-Render a local view of the docs (you will need this to PR content later),
+2. Render a local view of the docs (you will need this to PR content later),
 ```
 # From the ember source directory,
 cd docs/
 mkdocs serve
 ```

-To add/edit content, find the corresponding files under `ember/docs/docs`.
+3. To add/edit content, find the corresponding files under `ember/docs/docs`.
 To make asthetic changes, edit `mkdocs.yml`.

-See the official Materials for MkDocs [docs](https://squidfunk.github.io/mkdocs-material) for further guidance.
+4. For further guidance, see the official Materials for MkDocs [docs](https://squidfunk.github.io/mkdocs-material) .

 ## References
 * https://squidfunk.github.io/mkdocs-material